GogiPuttar/ros2_metafly/README.md

 ## `metafly_listener`
 Package that handles UDP communication between **OptiTrack system** and **ROS2 network**

 Command for launching just the listener.
-Used to test communications.
+Used to test communications:

 `ros2 launch metafly_listener listener.launch.py`